Visiting Gila Cliff Dwellings National Monument

 Grant got a Silver City Burger and a rye pale ale for a late lunch/ early dinner at the Little Toad Creek Brewery and Distillery.

-The menu offered a good variety of burgers, flatbreads, salads and local specialties.
+The menu offered various burgers, flatbreads, salads and local specialties.
 We each opted for a burger: the Silver City Burger for Grant and the LTC Burger for me.
 The Silver City was topped with a bourbon BBQ sauce, cheddar cheese and an onion ring.
 Grant really enjoyed the BBQ sauce, which had a bit of an extra kick to it.
 The LTC burger was topped with green chiles, bacon and cheese.
 I was a little worried that the chiles might make it too spicy for me, but it really was just tasty and delicious.

 Beer and Spirits